 We have 5 children: 2 adults, 2 teens and 1 standing on the precipice of the teenage years.
 And when I add Candy’s experience (whom I consulted for this article) you can add 2 more adult children and 2 more teens! 😉

-So today I’ll be sharing from our experience, friends!
+So today I’ll be sharing from our experiences, friends!

 This post actually originated from an inquiry we received and posted on FB:

 Whew - let me tell you, replying to that one is a little scary, but my heart goes out to her.

 Rather than make this a "one approach vs the other"...

 let me just share my thoughts.

 Nobody can argue that the teen years aren't turbulent.
 Changing emotions, crazy hormones and newly-developing body parts all contribute to personalities who don't know whether they're coming or going...and that's just the parents!